-More critical preparations for moving to RBS are: recognition by the pension supervisory authority of the information challenges it will face; adequate budget for upgrading IT systems as needed; and acceptance by the industry of the changing information burdens it will face.
+More critical preparations for moving to RBS are: recognition by the pension supervisory authority of the information challenges it will face; adequate budget and human resources for upgrading IT systems as needed; and acceptance by the industry of the changing information burdens it will face.48 Having clarity around the benefits to be obtained from adopting a new or more advanced IT system will provide justification for the costs and support the allocation of resources towards the project.
+Other pension supervisory authorities have observed benefits from first securing IT resources in system development to facilitate the change.